 - Weasels have long bodies for hunting in burrows.

-- They change fur color in winter.
+- Some species change fur color in winter.

 - Weasels are fearless hunters despite their size.